Captain Heather Wurth

 Captain Wurth graduated from Marquette University with a Master’s Degree in Administration of Justice.
 While at Marquette University, she also obtained a graduate certificate in Law Enforcement Leadership and Management and participated in the Future Milwaukee Leadership Program, a program designed to develop, motivate and empower diverse, ethical leaders who create positive change in greater Milwaukee through effective civic engagement.
-Captain Wurth is a graduate of the Federal Bureau of Investigation National Academy, Session #249 and a member of the International Association of Chiefs of Police and the National Association of Women Law Enforcement Executives.
+Captain Wurth is a graduate of the Federal Bureau of Investigation National Academy, Session #249, a graduate of the Senior Management Institute for Policing, Session #69, and a member of the International Association of Chiefs of Police and the National Association of Women Law Enforcement Executives.

-Captain Wurth also serves as one of the two Department’s LGBTQ Liaisons.
+Captain Wurth also serves as the Department’s LGBTQ Liaison.